 Best for off-piste skiing

-Set in the Catalan Pyrenees, Baqueira-Beret is a resort that still feels wonderfully wild, although it’s admittedly more accessible than it once was.
-You’ll find it in Spain's Val d'Aran, a Pyrenean valley that was once so cut off from the rest of the country that it developed its own language and culture.
+Set in the Catalan Pyrenees, the Baqueira-Beret resort still feels wonderfully wild, although it’s admittedly more accessible than it formerly was.
+The Pyrenean valley was once so cut off from the rest of the country that it developed its own language and culture.

 Best resort in the Southern Alps

 Les Orres, in the Hautes-Alpes department in southeastern France, is proof that venturing away from the larger ski areas pays dividends.
-Perched at 5400m (17,717ft) above sea level, the resort is famous for its spectacular night skies and laidback way of life.
+Perched 5400m above sea level, the resort is famous for its spectacular night skies and laid-back way of life.
 The lack of light pollution makes it a great spot for stargazing.

-Les Orres boasts 100km (62 miles) of slopes, served by 17 lifts, and the resort is known for being incredibly snow-sure due to its north-facing position, although the Southern Alps location brings plenty of sunshine.
+Les Orres boasts 100km of slopes, served by 17 lifts, and the resort is known for being incredibly snow-sure due to its north-facing position, although the Southern Alps location brings plenty of sunshine too.
 Come here in late March or April and you’ll likely see skiers taking to the slopes in T-shirts.

 Explore related stories